js-works/js-spec/README.md

-# js-specify
+# js-spec
-Small spec library for JavaScript
+Spec library for JavaScript